 Gain backlinks on a variety of relevant websites

 Variety is the key to successful link building.
 The more (non-spam) websites that link to your website, the better.
-If the website is relevant, for example an outdoors blog linking to a camping gear store, that link is even more valuable.
-But besides starting with good content and linking on your own website and blog, how to you build backlinks?
+If the website is relevant, for example, an outdoors blog linking to a camping gear store, that link is even more valuable.
+But besides starting with good content and linking on your own website and blog, how do you build backlinks?
 There are a lot of possibilities, but here are a few ideas: